 An Amazon Store is a standalone piece of the Amazon platform, usually found by a URL in the form of Amazon.com/YourBrandName.
 While it can’t be found via search, it can be linked to directly from any other web property — so you could use it as the destination for an important social media or digital ad campaign, for example.
 An Amazon Store enables you to tout your wares in high-definition detail — with colorful, customizable opportunities for text, video, interactive modules, and more to truly develop your brand strategy on your terms.
 You can also configure options to allow for “add to cart” buttons, or options to click to learn more on a Product Detail Page or Enhanced Content Page.

-Amazon’s tools for brand-building (Amazon Stores and Enhanced Content Pages) have shown phenomenal sales results.
+Amazon Stores and Enhanced Content Pages have shown phenomenal sales results.
 Even for brands that want to maintain an owned e-commerce website, an optimized Amazon presence has still been shown to boost on-platform sales by as much as 36% among our clients.
 And there’s little wonder as to why.
-With Amazon handling inventory, shipping/fulfillment, returns, and payment methods, creating a branded storefront on their platform makes it easier to capitalize on ever-present eyeballs.
-As many as 300 million people shop on Amazon already (it’s the most popular online store in the United States), so the chance to promote your brand story where customers already like to shop is a no-brainer.
+With Amazon handling inventory, shipping/fulfillment, returns, and payment methods, creating a branded storefront on their platform makes it easier to capitalize on all those ever-present eyeballs.

 So how does BSTRO leverage these sales-augmenting tools in our brand-building work on Amazon?
 Find out more about our strategy below.

 At our digital marketing agency, we can guide you through the complex waters of establishing a brand presence on Amazon.
-Importantly, our extensive experience with the Amazon platform as a brand-building tool has given us the expertise to continually optimize that presence with strategic thinking, UX and UI design, and storytelling.
+Our extensive experience with the Amazon platform as a brand-building tool has given us the expertise to continually optimize our clients’ brand presence through strategic thinking, UX and UI design, and storytelling.
+Some of the questions that guide our process are:

 Our team’s expertise in brand storytelling will be an aid to you in determining how best to communicate the key information you’d like to convey.
 We can also help you understand which pieces of information are most crucial for the Amazon audience.
 By looking closely at your analytics, we can help you strategically plan your brand presence on Amazon, craft a cohesive story from data points, integrate education about your products or product category, and much more.
-In short, we’ll help you figure out what your message on Amazon should be, then we’ll convey that message through strategic brand storytelling optimized for this unique platform.
+Our team also excels at creating engaging video from existing brand assets, with no need for the time and expense of a shoot.

 Through all our work, we’ll always have an eye on what the end goals of your Amazon brand presence should be.
 Keeping your end goals in mind allows us to be precise in our decision-making as we elevate your brand voice on the Amazon platform, ensuring that all communications and visuals are clear, consistent, and compelling.